Skip to content

 ryCorner radius (vertical)

-The Other section is collapsible and allows editing arbitrary CSS properties beyond the built-in groups.
-You can add any valid CSS property here for advanced styling needs.
+The Other section is collapsible and accepts arbitrary CSS properties beyond the built-in groups.

 PropertyDescription